Taimur-Shabbir/taimur-shabbir.github.io/_posts/2024-09-28-walmart-time-series-sales-prediction.md

 # 5) Naive/Persistence Forecast

-In time series problems, a persistence or naive forecast uses the value at obs(t-1) as a prediction for the value at obs(t).
-It then compares each prediction against each observed value and summarises the skill of the model using the root mean squared error (RMSE) measure
+In time series problems, a persistence or naive forecast uses obs(t-1) as a prediction for obs(t).
+It then compares each prediction against each observed value and summarises the skill of the model using the root mean squared error (RMSE) measure.

 To perform this, we split the data into a training and test set, setting aside 90% of the data for the training set.
-The test size is small because we will later need to iterate through our ARIMA model len(test) times.
-In other words, if len(test) is large, it will take a long time for our ARIMA model to fit.
+The test size is small because we will later need to iterate through our ARIMA model *len(test)* times.
+In other words, if *len(test)* is large, it will take a long time for our ARIMA model to fit.

 We will then walk forward over the test set, adding each 'new' observation seen in the test set to our training set, and using that as the prediction for the next time stamp